Five Tips to Avoid Post-Workout Insomnia –

 Exercise is good for sleep.
 It helps you sleep faster and sounder all night.
 The 2013 Sleep in America poll of the National Sleep Foundation showed that almost 83% of people who exercise at any time of the day sleep better than those who do not exercise.

-If your only chance to exercise is during the night, there are ways on how to treat insomnia.
-These five tips can prevent your night time workout sessions from keeping you awake all night.
+If your only chance to exercise is during the night, there are other ways to treat insomnia.
+These five tips can prevent your nighttime workout sessions from keeping you awake all night.

 Set a Routine

-Setting a routine can prevent post workout insomnia.
-According to Sleep by the National Sleep Foundation, compared with those who exercise at a later time in a day, those who work out on a treadmill at 7 in the morning sleep longer, experience deeper sleep cycles, and spend 75% more time in the most reparative stages of sleep.
+Setting a routine can prevent post-workout insomnia.
+According to Sleep by the National Sleep Foundation, compared with those who exercise at a later time in the day, those who work out on a treadmill at 7 in the morning sleep longer, experience deeper sleep cycles, and spend 75% more time in the most reparative stages of sleep.

-If you cannot exercise in the morning, create a daily routine and schedule your workouts at the same time during the night can help your body clock adjust.
+If you cannot exercise in the morning, creating a daily routine and scheduling your workouts at the same time during the night can help your body clock adjust.
 If you exercise every night, you can sleep better than when you work out occasionally.